2dukes/PROJ_SSI_2122/secret-key-encryption/secret-key-encryption-lab.md

 **How much information can you recover by decrypting the corrupted file, if the encryption mode is ECB, CBC, CFB, or OFB, respectively?**

 The recovery of a corrupted file is different for each encryption mode.
-There are modes like ECB and OFB, where the decryption process doesn't depend much on the ciphertext of the previous iterations.
+There are modes like ECB and OFB, where the decryption process doesn't depend on the ciphertext of the previous iterations.
 So in those, we don't expect a lot of error propagation.
 For the CBC and CFB, and especially for the CBC which highly depends on the previous iterations, we expect much larger error propagation.

 ### ECB

-To encrypt the files using CBC we run this command:
+To encrypt the files using ECB we run this command:

 ```
 ┌──(kali㉿kali)-[~/Documents/seed-labs/category-crypto/Crypto_Encryption/Labsetup/Files]